 Bitcoin cryptocurrency suffers from the opposite effect of fiat paper currency.
 Paper fiat currency is inherently inflationary while bitcoin is deflationary.
 There is no particular reason that cryptocurrency must be deflationary.
 It is a result of Satoshi Nakamoto’s designed mining algorithm for bitcoin which became the template for all digital cryptocurrencies, coins, and tokens.
 While Satoshi was beyond brilliant in creating the blockchain as the basis for bitcoin, Satoshi had no understanding of currency as a unit of account.
 By limiting bitcoin’s supply to 21 million units over a 131 year period, Satoshi designed bitcoin as a deflationary currency.
 Satoshi mined the Genesis block on January 3, 2009.
 Today, 79 percent of bitcoins have been mined.
 The remaining 21 percent will be mined over the next 123 years until the total fixed supply of 21 million units is reached in October 2140.
 Unless bitcoin changes its designed, deflationary mining algorithm, it will have a short life as a functional currency.
 Because of its deflationary design, bitcoin is used more as a volatile investment bet than as a transactional currency.

 Another way to look at bitcoin’s deflationary design is to examine what would have happened if gold’s total supply were mined a thousand years ago.
-Today there are an estimated 187,000 tonnes of above ground gold and miners continue to discover new gold at an approximate 2 to 2 1/2 percent annual rate.
+Today there are an estimated 187,000 tonnes of above ground gold and miners continue to discover new gold at an approximate 2 percent annual rate.
 This rate has been consistent for centuries.
 Combined with its unique monetary properties and annual production rate that negates technological advances and population growth, gold’s value remains stable.
 This is why gold is the Numeraire, the monetary commodity par excellence.

 Had the earth limited gold’s total supply a thousand years ago to say 500 tonnes, gold would today be a rare museum or collector’s relic instead of a monetary standard of reference.
 Its utility as a medium of exchange would be negligible, only changing hands as a collector item.
 Gold in fixed, limited supply could not act as a unit of account nor medium of exchange.
 Gold standards would not have existed and another commodity would have become the monetary standard of reference.
 Because bitcoin has limited its supply to a fixed amount that is already mostly realized, it will have a short shelf-life as a functional currency.
 Other cryptocurrencies are following in bitcoin’s deflationary footsteps with their mining algorithms.